chaycereed/statquiz/README.md

 Welcome to **statquiz** — a tiny, friendly R package that turns your IDE into a personal stats training ground.

-`statquiz` gives you **randomized statistical questions**, you solve them using real R code, and then the package tells you whether you nailed it or not.
+`statquiz` gives you **randomized statistical questions**, you solve them using real R code, and the package checks your work.
 No multiple choice.
 No guessing.
-Just *you*, your brain, and your IDE.
+Just *you*, your code, and a clean statistical workflow.

 <br />

 ## 🚀 What statquiz can do today

-Right now, statquiz supports two kinds of questions:
+statquiz now supports **a full set of core intro–intermediate statistics question types**:

-### ✔ **One-way ANOVA questions**
+### ✔ One-way ANOVA
-You'll get:
-- Randomly simulated data
-- A simple prompt asking whether to reject or fail to reject
-- A clean R-based workflow to solve it

-You run the ANOVA yourself — no shortcuts.
+Classic three‑group ANOVA with real simulated data and decision-based answers.

-### ✔ **Basic probability questions**
+### ✔ Basic probability
-Straightforward probability tasks (like dice rolls).
-Perfect warmups or quick confidence builders.

-More topics are being added soon — t-tests, normal distributions, correlation, CLT, everything you'd see in an introductory stats sequence.
+Lightweight numeric questions (like dice rolls or simple events).

+### ✔ One-sample t-tests
+Practice testing a mean against a null value using real data.

+### ✔ Two-sample t-tests
+Both:
+- Equal‑variance (pooled)
+- Welch’s t-test (unequal variance)

+### ✔ Pearson & Spearman correlation
+You decide whether the relationship is statistically significant.
+Both correlation types are fully supported.

+### ✔ “Which test should I use?” questions
+Scenario-based conceptual prompts where you must choose the correct statistical test.
+Includes:
+- One-way ANOVA
+- Welch’s ANOVA
+- Kruskal–Wallis
+- Pearson correlation
+- Spearman correlation
+- One-sample t-test
+- Wilcoxon signed-rank
+- Chi-square
+- Fisher’s exact
+- Two-sample t-test (equal or unequal variance)
+- Wilcoxon rank-sum / Mann–Whitney U test

+This makes statquiz a **full-spectrum practice toolkit** — both computational *and* conceptual.

 <br />